-Football is the most popular sport in Thailand Almost all Thai’s of both sexes tend to support a European team as well as a Thai team.
+Football is the most popular sport in Thailand.
+There are several grounds where you can watch football in Bangkok.
+Almost all Thai’s of both sexes tend to support a European team as well as a Thai team.
 The most popular league is the English Premier League (EPL) whose matches are all shown live on local cable networks.
 The most popular teams are Liverpool and Manchester United though Arsenal, Chelsea, Manchester City, and Leicester City also have a following.

 This popularity has also extended to club ownership with Leicester City, Reading, and Sheffield Wednesday all owned by Thai’s.
-In fact, Leicester City belong to Thailand’s largest duty-free operator, King Power International was EPL champions in the 2015-16 season and even did a victory parade with the trophy in an open top bus through the streets of Bangkok.
+In fact, Leicester City belongs to Thailand’s largest duty-free operator, King Power International.
+Leicester were EPL champions in the 2015-16 season and even did a victory parade with the trophy in an open-top bus through the streets of Bangkok.

 The Thai Premier League (TPL) is the Thai equivalent of the EPL.
 It is a professional league consisting of 16 clubs with most of the games played on Saturdays and Sundays with a few being played on weekdays.
 Match times are usually 4, 6, or 8 pm The top teams are Muangthong Utd and Buriram Utd.
 There are seven teams based in or close to the greater Bangkok area.
 Muangthong United, Bangkok United and Port all play in the Premier League.
 BG Pathum United, Police Tero, & Army Utd, all play in League 2.
-If you want to attend a Thai Premier League match, Muangthong, and Port are both easily accessible from central Bangkok.
+If you want to watch football in Bangkok, Muangthong and Port are both easily accessible from central Bangkok.
 The season runs from March to October.

 Muangthong United are one of the most successful and richest clubs in Thailand.
 They play at the SCG Stadium in the Muang Thong Thani district of Bangkok within the Impact Exhibition Complex.
-The stadium is all seater and covered on one side.
+The stadium one of the best places to watch football in Bangkok.
+It is all-seater and covered on one side.
 There is no running track around the pitch which brings the action closer to the fans.
 Muangthong has a large fan base with the core being the Muangthong Ultras who gather behind the goal in the Curva Sud stand and display banners, flags, and make a lot of noise using drums and megaphones.

 The team which once featured Liverpool legend Robbie Fowler has an International flavor with Spanish, French, Japanese and Brazilian players as well as several Thai Internationals.
-Grudge fixtures to watch out for are against rivals Chonburi FC, Buriram FC and particularly Port FC.
+Grudge fixtures to watch out for are against rivals Chonburi FC, Buriram FC and particularly Port.

 There are snack stalls and bars at the stadium and the Impact Exhibition Complex has several restaurants, fast food outlets and a Flan O’Brien’s Irish pub open until midnight with a convenient 4-8pm happy hour.